SebastianAment/SebastianAment.github.io/_pages/01_about.md

 ---

 I am a PhD candidate in computer science at Cornell University, working with Carla Gomes.
-My research focus is on Bayesian and Sparse Optimization.
+My research focus is on Bayesian and sparse optimization.
 On the applied side, I have collaborated with materials scientists in leveraging active learning for the discovery of novel meta-stable materials.
 After graduation, I will join Meta as a research scientist.